-Field Name R/W Description 0 ABRDQ W Auto Baud Rate Detection Request Set this bit, the ABRDFLG flag will be cleared and an automatic baud rate 1 TXBFQ W detection will be conducted when the data is received next time.
-Transmit Break Frame Request Set this bit, TXBFFLG flag will be set and a break frame will be transmitted after the transmission state machine is enabled.
+Field Name R/W Description 0 ABRDQ W Auto Baud Rate Detection Request Set this bit, the ABRDFLG flag will be cleared and an automatic baud rate detection will be conducted when the data is received next time.
+1 TXBFQ W Transmit Break Frame Request Set this bit, TXBFFLG flag will be set and a break frame will be transmitted after the transmission state machine is enabled.
 2 MUTEQ W Mute Mode Request Set this bit to enter the mute mode and RXWFMUTE flag will be cleared.
-3 RXDFQ W Receive Data Flush Request Set this bit and RXBNEFLG flag will be cleared.
-The data that has not been read out in the receive register can be discarded to avoid overrun error.
-31:4 Reserved
+3 RXDFQ W Receive Data Flush Request 31:4 Reserved